-The appropriate policies and procedures will depend, at minimum, on the nature of the AIPs and any ‘backup’ relationships the Archive may have with other Archives.
-For example, The Producer and Consumer communities should be provided with submission and dissemination standards, policies, and procedures to support the preservation objectives of the OAIS.
+The appropriate policies and procedures will depend, at minimum, on the nature of the AIPs and any cooperative agreements or relationships the Archive may have with other Archives.
+For example, in the case of deletions, other Archives may need to be consulted before an AIP is deleted if an agreement has been made that this Archive will hold that particular AIP.

+Preservation activities including migrations that alter any Content Information or PDI, and others discussed in section 5, will need to be carefully monitored and the appropriate PDI fully updated.
+Policies and procedures would be needed, for example, to ensure that emulations are checked as system changes occur at this Archive.
+This attention to detail, while also ensuring against processing errors, requires that strong policies and procedures be in place and that they be executed.

+The Producer and Consumer communities should be provided with submission and dissemination standards, policies, and procedures to support the mission of the OAIS.